 These growths commonly appear in the following places:

-What causes bumps and skin tags on dogs?
+What causes skin tags and lumps on dogs?

 While there is no definitive answer to what causes growths or skin tags on dogs, they have been linked to a number of factors: